cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

-Running a network in different environments, e.g. a server in a data center, inside a browser, on low-powered device such as smartphones, requires adapation to the neural network and to the engine itself.
+Running a network in different environments, e.g. a server in a data center, inside a browser, on low-powered device such as smartphones, requires adaption to the neural network and to the engine itself.

 TensorFlow offers deployment models optimized for different environments.